cmgchess/facemash-v2/README.md

 }
 ```
 #### Seed Data for Algolia
+You will have to create an Algolia index for this.
+You can do that for [free](https://www.algolia.com/pricing/).
 Initial seed data for Algolia can be found [here](https://github.com/cmgchess/facemash-v2/blob/master/sync/data/pokemon-algolia.json).
 Below is an example of what the seed data for a Pokemon in Algolia would look like:
 ```json
 {
   "objectID": "1",